 This is one of the most debated subjects among DIY mechanics.
 Every engine is different and requires a specific grade of oil - always consult your car’s handbook or refer to Haynes for the correct type.
 Some high-performance models need to have their oil and filter changed every 6000 miles or six months (whichever comes sooner).

 Other cars with long-life oil can go as far as 24,000 miles (or more).
 However, here at Haynes we recommend you change oil and filter once a year, or every 12,000 miles, whichever comes first, depending on your handbook’s advice.

 Never be tempted to skip a filter change when you change the oil - the old filter will contaminate the new oil.

-All cars are slightly different, so if it is time to change your oil and filter, use our before you begin checklist, and find your car for specific instructions.
+All cars are slightly different, so if it is time to change your oil and filter, find your car for specific instructions.